 Running a successful business can be full of complications, but your company’s bottom line really boils down to doing two things well: (1) Acquiring clients; and (2) Getting paid for what you do.
 It’s that simple.

-Just a few days ago, a new contributor to the Paid Blog authored a review of the recent changes to North Carolina bond claim law, specifically the revisions to N.C.
+Just a few days ago, a new contributor to the Construction Finance Journal authored a review of the recent changes to North Carolina bond claim law, specifically the revisions to N.C.
 Gen. Stat. § 44A-27.
-That post…Read More
+That…Read More

 If you’re a general contractor on a construction project, you know that one of the most important parts, besides the construction itself, is ensuring that the flow of money from the project owner to subcontractors is as smooth as…Read More